 Employee gifts in your dental practice: are they taxable income?

-Thanking employees with nice gifts and bonuses should be a pleasant and simple process while providing a positive impact in the workplace.
+Thanking your dental practice team with nice gifts and bonuses should be a pleasant and simple process while providing a positive impact in the workplace.
 But if you want to avoid IRS penalties in an audit, it's important to know that any cash or cash equivalent items provided by you (the employer) and given to an employee must be added to payroll as income with regular payroll taxes taken out.

 Items that need to be added to payroll as income include the following: